johnny353535/yoi/docs/_pages/actions/update.md

 ## Example

-Use `yoi-action="Update:'#targetElementSelector'; url:'https://someAdress.com';"` to request data and inject it into the target element.
+Use `yoi-action="Update:'#id'; url:'https://someAdress.com';"` to request data and inject it into the target element.

 In the following example, each button calls the _action_ `Update` to load different content into the example container below.
 The last button points to an invalid address and therefore demonstrates an error message: